miguelmota/solidity-idiosyncrasies/README.md

 - `public` vs `external` vs `internal` vs `private`

-   - `external`: External functions are part of the contract interface, which means they can be called from other contracts and via transactions.
+   - `external`: function is part of the contract interface, which means it can be called from other contracts and via transactions.
 External functions are sometimes more efficient when they receive large arrays of data.
 Use external if you expect that the function will only ever be called externally.
 For external functions, the compiler doesn't need to allow internal calls, and so it allows arguments to be read directly from calldata, saving the copying step, which will save more gas.

-    `public`: function can either be called internally or externally.
+    - `public`: function can either be called internally or externally.
 For public state variables, an automatic getter function is generated.

-    `internal`: function or state variables can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using `this`.
+    - `internal`: function or state variables can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using `this`.

-    `private`: function or state variable is only visible for the contract they are defined in and not in derived contracts.
+    - `private`: function or state variable is only visible for the contract they are defined in and not in derived contracts.

-#
+# Eamples

-Example code available in [`contracts/`](./contracts/) directory
+Example code available in [`contracts/`](./contracts/) directory.

 # License